-A strong link was envisaged between 'law and development' in the preambles and prefaces of the Ethiopian Commercial Code and Civil Code promulgated in 1960.
+promulgated in 1960.
 Both had the objectives of 'modernizing' Ethiopia's legal system and legal institutions through reforming the law and modernizing legal institutions along the footprints of western legal systems and institutions.
 As the Emperor's speech cited earlier indicates, focus was given to legal education and the legal profession which were believed to be inseparable from the reform of laws and legal institutions.
 In short, the enactment of many Ethiopian Codes of Laws in the 1960s, the establishment of Haile Selassie I University Faculty of Law (currently Addis Ababa University School of Law) in 1963 and the subsequent efforts and international support clearly reflect the views, aspirations and commitment of those decades.

-Max Weber's explanation regarding the "role of modern legal system in the emergence of Western civilization" shows that legal 'development' "occurred simultaneously with the political and economic transformation what led to the industrial system and the centralized nation-state ... which are mutually causative".
-Weber admits that Europe's rational legal system had positive contributions toward the development of capitalism and industrialization in Europe.
-However, modernizing a legal system, according to Trubek's analysis of Weber's theory, does not on its own "produce economic development," but "merely helps structure the free market system".
+Max Weber's explanation9 regarding the "role of modern legal system in the emergence of Western civilization" shows that legal development occurred simultaneously with "political and economic transformation" and he regarded these legal, political and economic factors as 'mutually causative' which led to "the industrial system and the centralized nation-state".10 Weber admits that Europe's rational legal system had positive contributions toward the development of capitalism and industrialization in Europe.
+However, modernizing a legal system, according to Trubek's analysis of Weber's theory, does not on its own "produce economic development," but "merely helps structure the free market system".11